SimonHanrath/Projects/Blobmaze/README.txt

 the species mentioned is particularly known for growing “intelligently” in search of food.

-This project contains a visual representation of a "blob" navigating a maze...
+This project contains a visual representation of a "blob" navigating a maze.